fit-uifs/vtapi/README.txt

  * Moreover, it uses the lazy approach, hiding the functionality necessary, doing
  * it efficiently when needed by using caches and batches if possible.
  *
- * The VTApi is strongly typed, the following description uses notation of X
+ * The %VTApi is strongly typed, the following description uses notation of X
  * referring to any data type implemented (integers, floating points, strings,
  * 4D geometry points, lines and polygons and their structures, vectors, arrays
  * and (OpenCV) matrices).